Amber Hsiao-Yang Chou

 hachou@uw.edu

 Hi!
-I'm Amber Chou.
-I am a 4th year Ph.D. student in Electrical and Computer Engineering (ECE) at the University of Washington, Seattle (UW), with a focus on human-machine interaction.
+I am Amber Chou (she/her).
+I am a Ph.D. student in Electrical and Computer Engineering at the University of Washington, Seattle (UW ECE), studying human-machine interaction.
+I am advised by Dr. Sam Burden.